 Protection One and Protection One Europe comprise our monitored services business.
-The results discussed below reflect monitored services on a standalone basis.
+The results discussed below reflect monitored services on a stand-alone basis.
 These results do not take into consideration Protection One's minority interest of approximately 15% at March 31, 2000, and March 31, 1999.

-Three Months Ended
+Three Months Ended March 31,

-March 31,
+2000 1999

-(Dollars in Thousands)
+(Dollars in Thousands) Restated - Note 2

-External sales. \$149,341 \$148,547
+External sales \$148,547

-EBIT.
-(17,231) 17,542
+EBIT • • • · 16,146

-EBIT decreased \$34.8 million due to higher cost of sales, higher depreciation and amortization expense and higher selling, general and administrative expenses.
+EBIT decreased \$35.9 million due to higher cost of sales, higher depreciation and amortization expense and higher selling, general and administrative expenses.

-Cost of sales increased \$7.3 million primarily due to increased compensation costs for additional personnel at Protection One's monitoring stations to improve the level of customer service.
+Cost of sales increased \$6.0 million primarily due to increased compensation costs for additional personnel at Protection One's monitoring stations to improve the level of customer service.

-Depreciation and amortization expense increased \$20.1 million.
-As discussed in our 1999 Annual Report on Forms 10-K and 10-K/A, Protection One changed its customer amortization method from a 10-year straight line method to a 10-year declining balance method.
+Depreciation and amortization expense increased \$21.5 million.
+As discussed in our 1999 Annual Report on Form 10-K/A-2, Protection One changed its customer amortization method from a ten-year straight line method to a declining balance method over eight to ten years.
 Protection One Europe made a similar change.
-Customer amortization increased from \$26.7 million for the first quarter of 1999 to \$33.4 million for the first quarter of 2000.
+Customer amortization increased from \$28.5 million for the first quarter of 1999 to \$35.5 million for the first quarter of 2000.
+See Note 2 of the Notes to Consolidated Financial Statements for a discussion of the restatement of our financial statements.

 As discussed in the "Summary of Significant Items" above, Protection One also changed its estimate of useful life of goodwill from 40 years to 20 years.
 Protection One Europe made a similar change.
-These changes resulted in an aggregate \$5.7 million increase in our goodwill amortization in the first quarter of 2000.
+These changes resulted in an aggregate \$8.1 million increase in our goodwill amortization in the first quarter of 2000.
 Additionally, in the first quarter of 2000, Protection One's depreciation expense increased by \$4.8 million due to a change in the estimated life of certain information systems installed in 1999 which accelerated the depreciation of these systems.

-Selling, general and administrative expenses increased \$7.4 million primarily due to an increase in Protection One's bad debt and collection expenses of approximately \$2.1 million, and an increase of \$1.6 million in Protection One's subcontract expense primarily for outside information technology support for the new billing and collection software Protection One began utilizing in November 1999.
+Selling, general and administrative expenses increased \$7.3 million primarily due to an increase in Protection One's bad debt and collection expenses of approximately \$2.1 million, and an increase of \$1.6 million in Protection One's subcontract expense primarily for outside information technology support for the new billing and collection software Protection One began utilizing in November 1999.